flassh/docs/content/index.md

 Our pricing is simple: **$29 per live event**.

 You can buy as many credits as you need from your [billing page](https://flassh.co/account/billing).
-Event credits never expire.
+Event credits ad non-refundable and never expire.

 When you create a new event, it starts out as a test event. **You can create as many events as you want** and you won't ever be charged for them.
 Test events are completely free and never expire.